henry2004y/VisAnaJulia/README.md

 There is a unit package in Julia [unitful](https://github.com/PainterQubits/Unitful.jl) for handling units.
 Take a look at that one if you really want to solve the unit problems.

-I have encountered a very bad problem of corrupting binary *.dat files.
-Gabor suggests that now it is a good time to develop new function for converting binary back to ascii for debugging.
-I found that inside the wrong files the data and connectivities are totally wrong.
+I have encountered a very bad problem of corrupting binary *.vtu files.
+It turned out that the issue is the starting position of data is wrong because of the way I skip the header AUXDATA part.
+Sometimes the binary numbers may contain newline character that confuses the reader.
+It is now fixed.

-- [ ] Fixed colorbar control through Matplotlib
+- [x] Fixed colorbar control through Matplotlib
 - [ ] Test suite for checking validity
 - [x] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation